 Camilla Schreiner, who studied the trend of girls’ technical education in 20 countries found that Girls in less egalitarian countries were more interested in technical education.
 Camilla had taken a survey with a set of 108 questions and she didn’t find any equality in job interests in most egalitarian nations.
 In fact, she found that the more modern a country was, the more was the divide in job selection.

 Some common women that Eia surveyed believed that it’s always been a woman’s job to take care of children.
 Some believed that it was human genes to select and like jobs.
 Some believed the two genders to be different.
 Feminists, however, believed that this was because of Social and Cultural training of human brains.

-Eia then visited Catherine Egeland at Work Research Institute to understand the gender preferences of job selection.
+Eia then visited Catherine Egeland at the Work Research Institute to understand the gender preferences of job selection.
 Catherine has written several books on job preferences by the genders.

 Catherine didn’t think there was any difference in the brains of two genders at all and thought that studying brain difference in genders was irrelevant when trying to understand their different behavior.

 Another Nordic gender researcher Joergen Lorentzen at the Center for Interdisciplinary Gender Research at Oslo University thought the study of brain difference was “Old fashioned” research.
 He mentioned that most researches on studies on brain differences had been refuted later.
 He also confirmed that only gender difference that existed was in outer signs of gender and innate traits like Intelligence, capacity etc. of the genders were in fact identical.

 Joergen said that it was about the social reinforcement of gender roles that made the two genders choose different jobs.
 Martin Aurdal, Columnist said gender reinforcement by society happened from childhood that leads to different job choices.